 Foreclosure is the legal process by which the lender in a mortgage arrangement takes possession of the property (typically a house) that secured the loan.
 This is done when the Inglewood, California debtor has repeatedly failed to make their payments.
 Foreclosure often requires the house to be sold at auction.
 Often, banks want to get rid of the property as soon as they can, in order to make as much money as possible, and move on.

 In all states in the U.S., including California, there is an option to go through foreclosure via judicial sale, in which a court oversees the sale, and makes sure that the proceeds first go to the lender, and then to any other entities that might have a lien or other interest in the property (in order of priority), and, finally, to the borrower, if anything is left.
 In many states, mortgages which have not been refinanced are "non-recourse loans."
 This means that, in the event of default, the bank can take ownership of the house and sell it; but if the sale price happens to be less than the balance of the mortgage, the lender cannot go after the borrower for the remainder.
 Because of this, some people have found that their best option is to simply walk away from the home if the mortgage is more than the house is worth.
-You should talk with a Inglewood, California attorney to see if this state is one of them.
+You should talk with an Inglewood, California Attorney to see if this state is one of them.

 How Can I Avoid Foreclosure in California?